AmirHBozorgmehrian/My_Projects/README.md

 # My_Projects/Chess-Engine
+I created this code as final project for Basics of programming at Iran's University of Science and Technology.

-This is a chess engine, an environment for two players to play chess together (no chess bots)
+This Chess engine is an environment where two players can play chess together (this engine does not have any chess bots)